Ad Impression Tracking Software: What You Need to Know

 That scramble feels familiar because each tool tells a different truth.
 The email platform shows audience health.
 The link report shows clicks.
 The analytics dashboard shows landing-page traffic.
 The sponsor paid for one slot, so your answer needs one slot-level row.

-Strong reporting also helps with awkward calls.
+Strong sponsor reporting also helps with awkward calls.
 If a top banner gets 9,400 filtered impressions and 122 unique clicks, you can defend the rate.
 If a sidebar ad gets 7,800 impressions and 11 clicks, you can fix the creative or move the slot before the next renewal.

 How Does Ad Impression Tracking Software Work?